 Maintaining your hearing health is a crucial part of maintaining your general health so we remain open for all of your hearing needs

-Appointments can be made in advance by calling your local clinic or contact us via our website
+You can make an appointment by calling your local clinic or contact us via our website

 We will continue to follow government advice regarding all PPE requirements, ensure patients are able to socially distance and provide hand washing facilities and hand sanitising stations throughout the clinic